 You may notice:

-Tell your doctor if you heard a "pop" when you injured your elbow.
-This could be a sign that the ligament was torn.
+Tell your health care provider if you heard a "pop" when you injured your elbow.
+This could be a sign that a ligament was torn.

 If you have an elbow sprain, you may need:

-Your health care provider will likely instruct you to follow RICE to help reduce pain and swelling:
+Your provider will likely instruct you to follow RICE to help reduce pain and swelling:

 - Rest your elbow.
-Avoid moving your arm and elbow.
+Avoid lifting anything with your arm and elbow.
+Don't move the elbow unless you're instructed to do so.

 - Ice your elbow for 15 to 20 minutes at a time, 3 to 4 times a day.
 Wrap the ice in cloth.
-DO NOT place ice directly on the skin.
+Do not place ice directly on the skin.
+Cold from the ice can damage your skin.

 - Compress the area by wrapping it with an elastic bandage or compression wrap.